-The anticipation of a family vacation in the great outdoors is one of the best part of the adventure.
-Packing travel bags & suitcases is my least favourite things about going on holiday and after hours of packing, there is always a sense you have forgotten something (usually have) or you end up bringing things you don’t need (usually do).
-I usually avoid this stress by having a checklist nearby – either on my phone or I go old school and have it recycled paper.
+After hours of packing, there is always a sense you have forgotten something (usually have) or you end up bringing things you don’t need (usually do).
+I generally avoid this stress by having a checklist nearby – either on my phone or I go old school and have it on recycled paper.

-Here is my outdoor adventure vacation packing checklist, hopefully, it will help you get over the anxiousness of forgetting something.
+Here is my ultimate outdoor adventure vacation packing checklist.
+Hopefully, it will help you get over the anxiousness of forgetting something.

 Some of the most important items you need to pack and forgetting even one item can ruin your entire holiday.

 Passport – Vital for all international travel and just make sure it’s valid for the entire duration of the holiday.
 Also, ensure it has the required visa(s) for entry to the destination country.
 I carry a printed copy or two of the first page of my passport just in case I lose it and don’t have access to the internet or a printer.

 Next up, a copy of the trip itinerary is shared with a family member (mostly my mum) – I watched James Franco in 127 hours and from then on I make sure someone who is not traveling with us knows what itinerary looks like.
 I keep a soft copy of the cloud to make sure we make the most out of the holiday.
 I also give her a list of key phone numbers just as a precaution.

 With the flight and hotel confirmations, there is a printed copy kept with the luggage (check-in or hand, is your choice)

 Last but least is a copy of the travel insurance certificate.
 We never holiday without getting travel insurance and make sure it starts on the day of the flight and ends the day after we have come home.

 Having a superb outdoor adventure vacation does rely slightly on carrying a suitable bag.
 So you may want to consider the following:

 - Duffel Bag